Optimal Information Acquisition Under Intervention: Analysis

-Given the Gaussian information structure, we can explicitly compute the PM's optimal action $a^*$.
+Given the Gaussian information structure, we can explicitly compute the PM's action $a^*$.
 From equation (\ref{eq: PM's action}), it takes the form

-where we denote $H=\frac{h}{t+h}$.
+where we denote $H \equiv \frac{h}{t+h}$.
 In (\ref{eq: PM's action 2}) we have used the standard form for the conditional expectation for a normal information structure, plus the fact that the prior mean is normalized to zero.
-Parameter $H$ is the weight that the PM puts on her signal to compute $E(\theta|s_P)$; the weight on the prior mean is $(1-H)$, but since the prior mean is normalized to zero, it does not show in (\ref{eq: PM's action 2}).
+Parameter $H$ is the weight that the PM puts on her signal to compute $E(\theta|s_P)$; the weight on the prior mean is $(1-H)$, but since the prior mean is normalized to zero, it does not show in the expression for the PM's action (\ref{eq: PM's action 2}).

-Substituting the PM's optimal action (\ref{eq: PM's action 2}) into the forecaster's interim loss function (\ref{eq: interim forecaster's problem}), the forecasting problem becomes
+Substituting the PM's action (\ref{eq: PM's action 2}) into the forecaster's interim loss function (\ref{eq: interim forecaster's problem}), the forecasting problem becomes

 Using the fact that that $s_P=\theta+\eta$, we can further expand the forecasting problem as